 The proposed layout is as follows:

-$/ artifacts/ build/ docs/ lib/ packages/ samples/ src/ tests/ .editorconfig .gitignore .gitattributes build.cmd build.sh LICENSE NuGet.Config README.md {solution}.sln
+$/ artifacts/ build/ docs/ lib/ packages/ samples/ src/ tests/ .editorconfig .gitignore .gitattributes build.cmd build.sh LICENSE NuGet.Config README.md {solution}.sln The directories are used for the following purposes:

 When you're next deciding how to structure your .NET projects, please strongly consider using this layout.